DigiBP/Team-Strawberries/README.md

 ![image](https://github.com/DigiBP/Team-Strawberries/assets/97253646/77f3f42b-2f3f-49c7-8ad8-2759a2acd919)

-These results also automatically are registered in the AI search database, which then has to be reviewd and recorded in supplier database in order to send RFI & RFQ form. :
+By claiming and completing the user task the AI generated results are automatically registered in the AI search database, which then has to be reviewd and recorded in supplier database in order to send RFI & RFQ form. :

 ![image](https://github.com/DigiBP/Team-Strawberries/assets/97253646/4be70530-245f-4881-8afa-d835f9118c35)